defiestc/azure-openai/Instructions/Exercises/05-generate-images.md

 The Azure OpenAI Service includes an image-generation model named DALL-E. You can use this model to submit natural language prompts that describe a desired image, and the model will generate an original image based on the description you provide.

-In this exercise, you'll use a DALL-E version 3 model to generate images based on natural language prompts.

-This demo will take approximately **25** minutes.
+In this demonstration, you'll use a DALL-E version 3 model to generate images based on natural language prompts and will take approximately **25** minutes.

 ## Provision an Azure OpenAI resource